longturn/freeciv21/docs/General/Manuals/client-manual.rst

 in battle against your enemies, they can cause unhappiness.
 Hovering your mouse over the appropriate row will give you more information about it.

-Figure 53 shows what it looks like when you have mixed nationality in your cities.
+:numref:`City Dialog Citizens Nationality` shows what it looks like when you have mixed nationality in your cities.
 Mixed nationality can cause unhappiness and occurs when you conquer an opponent's city.

+.. _City Dialog Citizens Nationality:
 .. figure:: ../../_static/images/gui-elements/city-dialog-citizens-nationality.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 City Dialog Citizens Nationality
   :figclass: align-center

-  Figure 53: City Dialog - Citizens Nationality
+  City Dialog - Citizens Nationality